CoWinkKeyDinkInc/efficientcodeofconduct/README.md

-# Open Code of Conduct
+# Efficient Code of Conduct

 An easy to reuse open source code of conduct **template** for communities.

-Developed by the [@TODOGroup](https://twitter.com/todogroup) to promote code of conducts for communities.
-By participating in this project, you are expected to honor this [code of conduct](http://todogroup.org/opencodeofconduct/#Open+Code+of+Conduct/abuse@todogroup.org).
+Created by the [@TODOGroup](https://twitter.com/todogroup) and later forked and split by CoWinkKeyDinkInc, the Efficient Code of Conduct was made to promote code of conducts for communities.
+By participating in this project, you are expected to honor the Efficient Code of Conduct (this repository).

 ## FAQ